How to Use Employee Availability Forms Efficiently

 How you want to handle these forms is up to you.
 You may want to require a few things of your employees when they use these forms:

-• Limits on how many can be filled out in a set time frame.
-This keeps you from employees who might fill a change of availability on a whim, which would be a huge headache for you when it comes time to scheduling workers.
+- Set limits.
+This keeps you from employees who might fill a change of availability whenever they feel like it, which would be a huge headache for you when it comes time to scheduling workers.

 What good are availability forms if you don’t use them?